private first dance lessons and wedding dance lessons in london

 The Viennese Waltz is the pinnacle of Ballroom dancing.
 This beautiful dance is at its best when danced to the amazing Viennese Waltz music.

-The gliding, the spins and twirling make you look as you are floating.
-Viennese Waltz is synonymous with grand parties and guests dancing around in their flowing gowns.
+The gliding, the spins and twirling make you look as if you are floating.
+The Viennese Waltz is synonymous with grand parties and guests dancing around in their flowing gowns.

 Popular Viennese Waltz songs: